What is international law?

 - Bill Introduced: S. 3680: Thorium Energy Independence and Security Act of 2008 October 1, 2008 A bill to amend the Atomic Energy Act of 1954 to provide for thorium fuel cycle nuclear power generation.

-- Notice - Culturally Significant Objects Imported for Exhibition Determinations: "Taras Shevchenko: Poet, Artist, Icon" March 4, 2014 Notice is hereby given of the following determinations: Pursuant to the authority vested in me by the Act of October 19, 1965 (79 Stat.
+- Notice - Culturally Significant Objects Imported for Exhibition Determinations: "Expressionism in Germany and France: From Van Gogh to Kandinsky" April 14, 2014 Notice is hereby given of the following determinations: Pursuant to the authority vested in me by the Act of October 19, 1965 (79 Stat.
 985; 22 U.S.C.
 2459), Executive Order 12047 of March 27, 1978, the Foreign Affairs Reform and Restructuring Act of